wp-plugins/hits-ie6-pngfix/readme.txt

 == Changelog ==

+= 3.3.1 =
+* Location of clear.gif was not being set when plugin is installed, only when settings saved
+* [Updated February 23, 2011]

 = 3.2.1 =
 * Fixed Supersleight method as the transparent gif did not have proper path to plugin
 * Simplified how the clear image is being used, reducing files in plugin